xing0047/rewrite/README.md

 ## Citation

-Please consider citing our paper if you find our work useful.
+Please consider citing our paper if you find our work useful for you.

 ## Acknowledgement